Previous dayApril 15, 2026Next day

 34.8 km---✓ ReviewedUSGS →

-A magnitude 2.7 seismic event took place 94 km SE of King Cove, Alaska on April 15, 2026 at 21:32 UTC.
-The hypocenter lay at 34.8 km, placing this in the shallow crustal category.
+On April 15, 2026 at 21:32 UTC, a magnitude 2.7 earthquake struck 94 km SE of King Cove, Alaska.
+The event originated approximately 34.8 km below the surface, classifying it as shallow crustal.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-The epicenter is at 54.389°, -161.417°.
+Coordinates: 54.389°, -161.417°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.7 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-15